microsoft/SQLServerSpatialTools/Readme.txt

-This package contains a single assembly, SQLSpatialTools.dll This assembly can be included and used directly from a .NET application, or can be registered and used from within SQL Server 2008.
+This package contains a single assembly, SQLSpatialTools.dll This assembly can be included and used directly from a .NET application, or can be registered and used from within SQL Server.

-Scripts for registering and unregistering the functionality in SQL Server 2008 are included in the SQL Scripts directory.
+Scripts for registering and unregistering the functionality in SQL Server are included in the SQL Scripts directory.

 Detailed Steps: